MysteryBlokHed/PaintPlus/README.md

 To build PaintPlus with the [Processing IDE](https://processing.org/download/), open [PaintPlus.pde](PaintPlus/PaintPlus.pde) in the Processing IDE and run the sketch.

-### Building with VS Code
+### Building with VS Code Tasks

-To build with VS Code, first make sure that Processing is in your path, and then press Ctrl + Shift + B to run the build task in [tasks.json](.vscode/tasks.json).
+To build with VS Code Tasks, first make sure that Processing is in your path, and then press Ctrl + Shift + B to run the build task in [tasks.json](.vscode/tasks.json).

 ## License